System Design Space

 Standard methods first

-Problem: Each team invents its own verbs and lifecycle behavior.
+Problem: Each team invents its own verbs and lifecycle behavior instead of starting from standard API methods.

 Why it matters: Reduces variability, simplifies SDKs, and speeds up client integration.